 The GSIs are here to help you get the most from this class.
 You are encouraged to get to know and talk with your GSI.
 Your GSI will see you in weekly Discussion Section and will also be available to meet with you during weekly office hours.
+Office hours are an outstanding opportunity to deepen your connection with the course material, as well as with teachers and fellow students.
+It is not necessary to have specific questions.
+Visit, and visit often.
 Don't be shy!